Promoting Healthy Sleep Among Low-income Children Presenting to Urban Primary Care

 Insomnia (difficulty falling/staying asleep) and insufficient sleep during early childhood have been shown to negatively impact child development.
 For example, sleep problems can lead to inattention and poor social-emotional skills, which can make it harder for children to be ready for school.
 With insomnia and poor sleep impacting 20-30 percent of young children, the National Academy of Medicine has referred to poor sleep as a critical public health concern for the last decade.

 Although there is a robust evidence base for the benefits of sleep intervention in early childhood, few studies have examined the efficacy of such treatments among low-income groups.
-Research shows that low-income children are at an increased risk for sleep difficulties and often face substantial barriers to accessing and engaging in care.
+Research shows that children exposed to socio-demographic risk factors are more likely to show sleep difficulties and often face substantial barriers to accessing and engaging in care.
 Pediatric primary care is an ideal setting to deliver interventions given how accessible it is to families and the expansion of behavioral health services into primary care.
 Intervention in primary care may be especially feasible during early childhood, when there are many well-child visits.
 Unfortunately, there is little research on sleep intervention programs in this context.

 Investing in sleep health is crucial for child development and a critical movement toward equitable health.
 As nearly one-third of low-socioeconomic children do not get adequate sleep, there is an urgent need for accessible solutions to help families.
 This project will also support research on the adaption, implementation and evaluation of brief behavioral interventions in primary care so we can better understand how to use the primary care setting to support improved sleep health.

 This project page was last updated in November 2019.

 Children's Hospital of Philadelphia, PolicyLab.
 Promoting Healthy Sleep Among Low-income Children Presenting to Urban Primary Care [Online].
 Available at: http://www.policylab.chop.edu [Accessed: plug in date accessed here].